aleksanderbastek/marketRank2/README.md

 # marketRank2

 ## Requirements:
-Java 17
+Java SE Development Kit 17
-Kotlin
-Gradle
-InteliJ IDEA
+IntelliJ IDEA

 ## Setup and Sturtup Project
 To run this project you must type this command into terminal in project folder
+- ./gradlew run
-- gradle run
+- gradle run (if you have installed gradle)

 ## Code editor
 I'm using InteliJ IDEA as my main editor.